-I guess no other tourist spot can best represent the whole province of Surigao del Sur than the grand and majestic Tinuy-An Falls of Bislig City.
+I guess no other tourist spot can best represent the whole province of Surigao del Sur than the grand and majestic Tinuy-An Falls of Bisig.

-Situated in Barangay Burboanan, Bislig City or approximately 18 kilometers from the city center, Tinuy-an Falls is a three-tiered waterfalls that cascade from a height of 55 meters.
-It is one if not the widest waterfalls in the country at 95 meters width, aptly earning the title as the “Niagara Falls of the Philippines”.
+Situated in Barangay Burboanan, approximately 18 kilometers from the city proper of Bislig, Tinuy-an Falls is a three-tiered waterfalls with the highest cascade towering 55 meters.
+It is one of if not the widest waterfalls in the country at 95 meters width, aptly earning the title as the “Niagara Falls of the Philippines”.

 Meanwhile, one can reach the upper layer through the paved stairways on the side.
 The upper layer has smaller cascades and shallower natural pool.
 Be careful when swimming on the edge of the pool of the upper tier!